Study Abroad in Santiago with IFSA

 Academics

-We offer semester study on the IFSA Chilean Universities Program in Santiago, where you’ll take classes alongside local students at up to three different universities: the Pontificia Universidad Católica de Chile, Universidad de Chile and Universidad Diego Portales.
+We offer semester study on the IFSA Chilean Universities Program in Santiago, where you’ll take classes alongside local students at two different universities: the Pontificia Universidad Católica de Chile and Universidad de Chile.
 To complement your learning, we offer IFSA elective classes specially designed to increase your language skills and facilitate engagement in the local community.
 These classes, taught in Spanish by local professors, are intended to provide you with an understanding of the events and issues that make Chile what it is today.

 Advanced Spanish I or Advanced Spanish II